Reinhard-Pilz-Dynatrace/2025-Mrofrep/_lab_guides_/content/06_ProjCapstone/02_context_injection/index.md

 <br/>

-If you are going to enrich the method with a custom OpenTelemetry Span, ensure that
+We highly recommend that you enrich the method with a custom OpenTelemetry Span, and if you are attempting it, ensure that
 * You are using the correct Span Kind
 * You add semantic attributes.
 HTTP_METHOD and HTTP_URL will be sufficient for Dynatrace.
 * You handle exceptions properly in case the outgoing call fails